 1971 Buick Riviera Classic Car Review Oct 11, 2016 by Cedric (Driver Weekly)

 The 1971 Buick Riviera was the beginning of a new generation for the popular luxury car.
 This model was heavier and had a longer wheelbase than the previous version.
 Instead of a conservative design like those typically associated with Buick, the new model aimed to stand out from the crowd.
-This two-door model with its “boat-tail” was instantly recognizable.
+This two-door model with its “boat-tail” was instantly recognizable—for better or for worse.
 The dramatic styling was controversial but created a noteworthy vehicle that still draws attention to this day.

 Inside the Riviera

-Sitting inside the Buick Riviera gave you a unique experience with the wrap-around control panel.
-Like many models of the time, it came standard with a bench seat in front with the choice of bucket seats.
-You can find this model with vinyl, cloth, or some combination.
+Sitting inside the Buick Riviera provided drivers with upscale comfort and a unique wrap-around control panel that emphasized the model’s combination of sporty feel and personal luxury.
+Like many models of the time, it came standard with a bench seat in front and optional bucket seats.
+You can find this model with vinyl or cloth fittings.
 The full-length center console was a popular option for those with bucket seats.
-Every Riviera you find will have power steering, but air conditioning and power locks were options so you may or may not find them.
+Every model had power steering, but air conditioning and power locks were options so you may or may not find them.
 The luxurious feeling was enhanced by the leather upholstery and soft plastic touches.

 The 1971 Buick Riviera has a few key features that were innovative for its time and not found on most other models, starting with rear-wheel drive and an independent suspension.
 These included a traction control system known as MaxTrac.
-This innovation didn’t last long, but it was an effective electronic wheelspin-control system.
+This innovation didn’t last long, but it was an effective electronic wheelspin-control system for the early 197-s.
 It connected electronically to various components, including the ignition system, and could be switched off and on.
 The Riviera also had a new ventilation system complete with special louvers on its trunk lid.